khubyar/sample-sns-sqs-multi-region/README.md

 ## Prerequisites
 - AWS CLI configured with appropriate permissions
-- Ruby (for running the producer script)
+- Ruby 2.7 or later(for running the producer script)
 - Git

 ## Deployment Instructions